F5Networks/f5-appsvcs-extension/contributing/process_release.md

 * Make any additions or modifications to the **doc-release-branch** for items specific to the release.
   * Update the release version in the **conf.py** file.
   * Update the latest version in the **versions.json** files (in doc-release branch and any LTS doc branches (for example **docs-3.36.1**, and **doc-3.32.1**)).
 Do NOT push the versions.json file for the LTS branches until the release has gone out.
-  * Update the support.md file if applicable (currently not applicable for AS3, but is applicable for DO)
+  * Update the support.md file.
   * Make sure the **revision-history.rst** file is up-to-date with all work done and the Issues resolved from the changelog.md file.
 * On release day, wait for the announcement that the code has been pushed to Github.
 * Checkout out **docs-latest**, and then merge the **doc-release-branch** into docs-latest.